 Simply stated, an annuity is a contract between you and an insurance company in which you pay a sum of money, either in a lump sum or through periodic contributions, and in return receive regular payments for life or for a stated period of time.

 The money grows on a tax-deferred basis until you begin receiving it, typically after age 59 1/2.
-Annuities are especially appealing during your retirement years because they offer protection against outliving your assets.
+Annuities are especially appealing during your retirement years because they help offer protection against outliving your assets.

 There are two basic types of annuities: fixed and variable.

-Fixed annuities pay a fixed rate of interest for a certain period, usually one to five years.
+Fixed annuities can pay a fixed rate of interest for a certain period, usually one to five years.
 After the guarantee period is over, your assets are automatically rolled over for a new time period at a new rate.
 The new rate will have moved up or down, depending on the general direction of interest rates.
 Most fixed annuities have a "floor" or guarantee below which your return will not drop.
 This floor, often tied to the Treasury bill rate or other index, lasts the life of the annuity.

 In general, a fixed annuity is characterized by: